gacor84/ANOVA/anova.md

 $SE_\text{mean} = \sqrt{\frac{S^2}{n}}$

-Since the Intercept is a mean, the standard error associated is a **standard error of the mean**, where the variance $S^2$ is the error variance $MSE$ or $MS_W$ (remember, the mean of the variances of the soil types under the assumption of heterocedasticity), and *n* is the sample size of each group:
+Since the Intercept is a mean, the standard error associated is the **standard error of the mean**, where the variance $S^2$ is the pooled variance, or error variance $MSE$, or variance within groups $MS_W$ (remember, the mean of the variances of the soil types under the assumption of heterocedasticity), and *n* is the sample size of each group:

 $SE_\text{mean} = \sqrt{\frac{MS_W}{n}}$